nyl-auster/microframework/README.md

 OKC framework
 ==============

-Microframework is a tiny view-controller php framework for small php projects.
+Okc framework is a tiny View-Controller php framework for small php projects.
-Okc framework is built on "resource" concept rather than classic controllers classes, see below for more information.
-Except for that resource concept, okc framework is only pure php with no provided abstraction.
-Okc framework follow PSR-0 standard, so you may use any php library following this standard, dropping it in "bundles" directory.
+This is built on "resource" concept rather than classic controllers classes, see below for more information.
+Except this "resource" concept, Okc framework is pure php as you know it and provide no abstractions.
+But as PSR-0 standard is used,  you may use any php library using PSR-0, dropping it in "bundles" directory.

 Requirements
 ------------